Community of Scholars

 Purdue University’s Honors College fosters collaborative learning, promotes individual research and community engagement, and prepares students for a global world.
 We encourage you to participate actively in this community, both inside and out of the classroom.

-New Honors College students, download a copy of the welcome presentation here.
-Or click here to view the welcome video on our Youtube page.
+New Honors College students, click here to view the welcome video on our Youtube page.

 Our mission is to create and foster well-rounded, well-educated global leaders.
 We work to create student leaders on campus who impact society from their very first semester.
 The four pillars, our primary tenets, come together to help us accomplish this mission.
 They are: leadership development, undergraduate research, community and global experiences, and interdisciplinary academics.